Tongariro Alpine Crossing

 How to Book

-• Reserve your Ketetahi Park n Ride + Shuttle online in advance.
+• Book your Ketetahi Park n Ride + Shuttle online in advance.

 • You’ll receive confirmation with maps, pickup info, and safety resources.